Facebook finally launches playable ads, improves game monetization

 Playable ads drive higher-intent installs from people who have experimented with the game and are therefore more likely to play after installing.
 Combining the interactive ad experience with Facebook’s ability to show ads to the people most likely to be interested in your game can help game marketers drive qualified installs.

-Facebook’s version of playable ads are a little different, launching a video of the game first and then showing interactivity, Kelly said.
+Facebook’s version of playable ads are a little different, launching a video of the game first and then showing interactivity, Kelley said.
 It also uses HTML5, the lingua franca for the mobile web.

 “The result is a more rich experience,” he said.